South Africa: A Journey of Discovery17 days / Nature & Wildlife Tours

 Cape Winelands Tasting & Lunch $95* pp

 Leave the city behind for a scenic drive from Cape Town through the valleys of the Cape Winelands, finally arriving in the Stellenbosch wine region.
 Among the mountainous, treelined surroundings of the Stellenbosch Waterford Estate, get a taste for the region’s finest labels complemented by luxurious chocolate pairings.
-Afterward, travel on to the Chamonix Wine Farm in Franschhoek for lunch and a wine tasting in the converted 18th-century “Blacksmith’s Cottage.”
-Relax and soak in your last bit of scenery before embarking on your journey back to Cape Town.
+Continue on to Takora, an award-winning winery estate, for another wine tasting and a light lunch.
+Afterward, relax and soak in the vineyard scenery before returning to Cape Town.

 Extend Your Stay

 Add Victoria Falls & Johannesburg $779*

 When the Zambezi River is at its highest, the towering column of spray from Victoria Falls can be seen from over 20 km away.
 This magnificent waterfall—the world’s largest—marks the border between Zambia and Zimbabwe.
 Although the explorer David Livingstone named the falls after Queen Victoria, the locals call this natural wonder the “smoke that thunders.”
 Please note: A visa is required for U.S. and Canadian passport holders to enter Zimbabwe.